 3.6 A summary of the divergent views with respect to the items listed under section 2 of the ToR is set forth here:

 a) With respect to new trends in telecommunications/ICT and emerging issues in international telecommunications/ICT environment which may impact the ITRs, some members expressed that there is a fundamental incompatibility with the use of an inflexible treaty instrument to attempt to regulate a dynamic, competitive international telecommunications/ICT marketplace.

-Some members expressed the view that the ITRs should be revised to take into account new and emerging issues, such as (listed in no particular order): Internet of Things; connectivity technologies (FTTH, 5G, and satellite); Artificial Intelligence; cybersecurity; network security; technological evolution; adjacent services from OTTs; separation of infrastructure and service layers; decreasing voice revenues; reduction in CDRs; taxation; collection charges; E-commerce and digital trade; spam; the provision of telecommunication services by NGSO satellite; digital divide; privacy and data protection.
+b) Some members expressed the view that the ITRs should be revised to take into account new and emerging issues, such as (listed in no particular order): Non-discriminatory access to international telecommunications/ICT services, Internet of Things; connectivity technologies (FTTH, 5G, and satellite); Artificial Intelligence; cybersecurity; network security; technological evolution; customer verification, adjacent services from OTTs; separation of infrastructure and service layers; decreasing voice revenues; reduction in CDRs; taxation; collection charges; E-commerce and digital trade; spam; the provision of telecommunication services by NGSO satellite constellations; digital divide; privacy and data protection.

 The Russian Federation invites the Secretary-General to take these comments into consideration when developing the next draft of the report.